All Episodes

 And you've got Donald Trump now.

-It looks like he will wrap up this nomination probably, you know, a week from yesterday on Super Tuesday.
+It looks like he will wrap up this nomination probably a week from yesterday on Super Tuesday.

-Uh how do you see this race going forward and especially with all of the potential uh trials that that the left would like to dump on Donald Trump during the election season?
+How do you see this race going forward, and especially with all of the potential trials that the left would like to dump on Donald Trump during the election season?

 How do you see that unfolding?

-I think the left miscalculated sort of their anger and hatred for Trump, their Trump derangement syndrome, caused them to think that we'll just sick all of these local Democrat uh strongholds, sick the law people on to law fair, we'll sue him everywhere.
+I think the left miscalculated sort of their anger and hatred for Trump, their Trump derangement syndrome, caused them to think that we'll just sick all of these local Democrat strongholds, sick the law people on the lawfare.

-But I think the lawsuits have looked so partisan and and so beyond the pale of justice that it's embittering people, even in the middle who are saying, you know, even as Trump said, people who have sometimes been abused by the legal system themselves or been involved with it, see a kinship now with Trump who's being abused by the system the same way some poor people have been.
+But I think the lawsuits have looked so partisan and so beyond the pale of justice that it's embittering people even in the middle who are saying, you know, even as Trump said, people who have sometimes been abused by the legal system themselves or been involved with it see a kinship now with Trump, who's being abused by the system the same way some poor people have been.

 I do think that particularly for drug crimes, there's been a disproportionate amount of African Americans affected by the drug war.

-I've celebrated uh like Trump, some of the the successes of pardoning some of these people who are in jail for forty years.
+I've celebrated, like Trump, some of the successes of pardoning some of these people who are in jail for 40 years.

-Uh some of the disparate sentencing between uh crack cocaine and powder cocaine.
+Some of the disparate sentencing between crack cocaine and powder cocaine.

-They're both bad, they're both awful, but more African Americans were using uh crack cocaine at one point in time, and they got a lot longer sentences.
+But more African Americans were using crack cocaine at one point in time, and they got a lot longer sentences.

 I think it resonated.

-That's why when anything resonates or you mentioned anything about race, if you're a Republican, you're just called a racist.
+That's why when anything resonates, or you mention anything about race, if you're a Republican, you're just called a racist.

 But we have to be brave enough to stand up for it.

-And like I say, I've got a ten year history of standing up for people who I think were unfairly treated, nonviolent criminals who are unfairly treated by the by the by the court system.
+And like I say, I've got a 10-year history of standing up for people who I think were unfairly treated, nonviolent criminals who are unfairly treated by the court system.

 But I think he's got a real point.

-But the other point I've been making in speeches, and I think this is with without question true, is that one of the worst times in our country, which almost led and did lead to some civil strife, was when people weren't treated equally under the law, when people who are black in the 40s, 50s, 30s, 20s, all back up, you know, the last 70 or 80 years ago were all we're not treated fairly because of the color of their skin.
+But the other point I've been making in speeches, and I think this is without question true, is that one of the worst times in our country, which almost led and did lead to some civil strife, was when people weren't treated equally under the law, when people who are black in the 40s, 50s, 30s, 20s, all back the last 70 or 80 years ago, were not treated fairly because of the color of their skin.

 We've now transformed, though, to a new culture where people are not being treated fairly because of the shade of their ideology.